Wysong Optimal Line Dog Food receives the Advisor’s top rating of 5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Organic chicken, chicken meal, turkey meal, fish meal, pea protein, peas, potato, chicken fat, flaxseeds, dried plain beet pulp, eggs, montmorillonite clay, crab meal, whey, natural flavor, coconut oil, chia seeds, salt, calcium carbonate, tomato pomace, calcium propionate, choline chloride, organic barley grass, blueberry, dried kelp, yogurt (whey, milk solids, yogurt cultures), apple pectin, fish oil, yeast extract, citric acid, chicory root, mixed tocopherols, rosemary extract, yeast culture, dried carrots, dried celery, dried parsley, dried lettuce, dried watercress, dried spinach, minerals (potassium chloride, zinc proteinate, zinc sulfate, ferrous sulfate, iron proteinate, copper sulfate, copper proteinate, manganese sulfate, manganese proteinate, sodium selenite, calcium iodate), vitamins (ascorbic acid [source of vitamin C], vitamin E supplement, niacin supplement, calcium pantothenate, vitamin A supplement, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, vitamin D3 supplement, biotin, vitamin B12 supplement, folic acid), dried Bacillus licheniformis fermentation product, dried Aspergillus oryzae fermentation product, dried Aspergillus niger fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus plantarum fermentation product, dried Lactobacillus lactis fermentation product, pepper
+Ingredients: Chicken meal, organic chicken, turkey meal, pea protein, peas, sweet potato, chicken fat (preserved with mixed tocopherols), flaxseeds, dried plain beet pulp, natural flavor, dried whey, montmorillonite clay, crab meal, coconut oil, chia seeds, salt, calcium carbonate, taurine, calcium propionate (a preservative), dried tomato pomace, choline chloride, yeast extract, organic barley grass, blueberry, dried kelp, dried yogurt, apple pectin, citric acid (a preservative), dried kale, dried spinach, dried carrots, fish oil, inulin, mixed tocopherols (a preservative), rosemary extract, yeast culture, minerals (potassium chloride, zinc proteinate, zinc sulfate, ferrous sulfate, iron proteinate, copper sulfate, copper proteinate, manganese sulfate, manganese proteinate, sodium selenite, calcium iodate), vitamins (ascorbic acid [source of vitamin C], vitamin E supplement, niacin supplement, calcium pantothenate, vitamin A supplement, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, vitamin D3 supplement, biotin, vitamin B12 supplement, folic acid), dried Bacillus licheniformis fermentation product, dried Aspergillus oryzae fermentation product, dried Aspergillus niger fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus plantarum fermentation product, dried Lactobacillus lactis fermentation product, pepper

 Fiber (estimated dry matter content) = 6.1%